RobTillaart/MTP40C/README.md

 gas concentration.

-- **bool setSinglePointCorrection(float spc)** takes several minutes. see datasheet. spc should be between 400 and 5000
+- **bool setSinglePointCorrection(float spc)** takes several minutes. see datasheet. spc should be between 400 and 5000.
+The function returns **false** if the parameter is out of range or if the request fails.
 - **bool getSinglePointCorrectionReady()** To see if SPC is finished or not.
+The call also fails if the request fails.

 As far as known the SPC point can not be retrieved from the sensor.